jamescoxon/UKHAS_LORA_Bridge/README.md

 * -b = turns off broadcasting of packets via the LoRa radio, default is on.

 ## Chat
-If you have the lora.py script running (either as a service or in a seperate screen you can then use `chat.py` to send custom messages.
+If you have the lora.py script running (either as a service or in a seperate screen) you can then use `chat.py` to send custom messages.
+The script creates a UKHASnet packet and puts it in the redis database for the main lora.py to send.
+The script prioritises the packet over other packets.
 ## Future

 * add packet repeating